 Traffic Tech is a Third party Transportation and Logistics Services Company committed to serving North American transportation needs world-wide.
 Traffic Tech is founded on solid structure, extensive resources, and a technologically-advanced software tracking system to consistently ensure timely deliveries and service excellence.
 The company’s logistics service is recognized with the 2008 Shippers Choice Award.
 Traffic Tech is a member of Cargo Net, Partners in Protections, CTPAT, TIA and IATA and active charity involvement with Canadian Breast Cancer, Sun Youth Organization, United Way and Bell Let’s Talk.

 Traffic Tech has offices Worldwide.

-Chicago (US Headquarters), Atlanta, Kansas City, Los Angeles, Miami, Minneapolis, New York, New Jersey, Philadelphia, Raleigh, San Diego, Seattle
+Chicago (US Headquarters), Atlanta, Kansas City, Los Angeles, Miami, New York, New Jersey, Philadelphia, Raleigh, San Diego, Seattle

 Montreal (Canadian Headquarters), Brossard, Calgary, Halifax, London, Ottawa, Toronto, Vancouver

 **Learn more about how you can be part of our growing team of experts.
 We’re always looking for energetic new talent!